dschach/semantic-versioning/README.md

 - `core`: Central functionality
 - `API`: Custom APIs or integrations.
 Can also be for updating API versions of Salesforce metadata on a new release.
 - `localization`: translations
+- `security`: If you track profiles and permissions in your Salesforce pipeline, this may be an appropriate scope
 - `UX`: layouts and general user experience
 - `style`: code changes that look nicer (fixing whitespace) but do nothing else
 - `(package name)`: adding or configuring a vscode extension, npm module, etc.
 - `changelog`: updating the changelog
 - `no-release`: Will not be included in determining the version change (No-Release)
 - `ApexDox`: Updates to pages included in, or code comment references to, ApexDox.
-This should usually have a commit title docs(ApexDox): <whatever was done>
+This should usually have a commit title `docs(ApexDox): <whatever was done>`
-- `README`: Updating the project README
+- `README`: Updating the project README.
+For updating instructions, use `docs(README)` and if you're running a script to update a release ID for a Salesforce package version, that's `build(README)` or `chore(README)`.

 ### Behavior